BootBlock/PoSh-Backup/README.md

     *   If remote targets (e.g., UNC shares, SFTP servers) are configured for the job, this `DestinationDir` acts as a **local staging area** before the archive is transferred.
     *   If no remote targets are specified for a job, the archive in `DestinationDir` serves as the **final backup destination**.
 *   **Granular Backup Job Control:** Precisely define sources, the primary archive creation directory (`DestinationDir`), archive names, local retention policies, **remote target assignments**, and **post-run actions** for each individual backup job.
+*   **CLI Tab-Completion:** Interactive argument completion for job and set names (`-BackupLocationName`, `-RunSet`, `-SkipJob`, etc.), reducing typos and making it easier to select the correct item from the command line.
 *   **Backup Job Chaining / Dependencies:** Define prerequisite jobs for a backup job using the `DependsOnJobs` array setting in the configuration.
 A job will only execute if all its specified prerequisite jobs have completed successfully.
 Success for a prerequisite is determined by its final status, taking into account its specific `TreatSevenZipWarningsAsSuccess` setting (i.e., a status of "SUCCESS", "SIMULATED_COMPLETE", or "WARNINGS" if that job treats warnings as success, will allow dependent jobs to proceed).
 The script automatically builds a valid execution order for the targeted job(s) and their dependencies, and will detect and report circular dependencies during configuration testing (`-TestConfig`) or before a run.
 *   **Backup Sets:** Group multiple jobs to run.
 If jobs within a set have dependencies defined via `DependsOnJobs`, they will be ordered accordingly within the set's execution.
 The set-level error handling (`OnErrorInJob`: "StopSet" or "ContinueSet") interacts with both operational job failures and jobs skipped due to failed prerequisites.
 For example, if `OnErrorInJob` is "StopSet", a critical prerequisite failure that causes a dependent job to be skipped can halt the entire set.
 Set-level post-run actions are also supported.
 *   **Extensible Backup Target Providers:** A modular system (located in `Modules\Targets\`) allows for adding support for various remote storage types.